Process Extraction from Text: Benchmarking the State of the Art and Paving the Way for Future Challenges: Introduction

 \section{Introduction}

-\textit{Process Discovery} \citep{Aalst2011} refers to the set of algorithmic methodologies that aim to automatically extract and a process model as described in data.
-While the typical source of data is that of \textit{event-logs}, and Process Discovery from event-log data is a well established and mature area that has already moved from research to concrete adoption in a mature manner, Process Discovery that uses textual documents as a source of data is a research area which still lacks the ability to scale to generic real world texts~\citep{Maqbool18, Aa18}\footnote{The early stage of development of process model extraction from text is even more evident if we compare this research area to other areas such as the one of ontology learning from text, where many different approaches exist, and actual techniques have been also incorporated in concrete modeling tools \citep{DBLP:books/daglib/0017553,DBLP:journals/ws/PetrucciRG18,iaria2012}.}.

-This form of Process Discovery, that we call \textit{\pet}, can be regarded as the specific problem of finding an algorithmic function to transform process description texts into their formal representation (the process model diagram).
+\textit{\Pet} can be regarded as the specific problem of finding an algorithmic function to transform textual process descriptions into their formal representation (the process model diagram).
 The ambiguous nature of natural language, the multiple possible writing styles, and the great variability of possible domains of application make this task extremely challenging.
-Indeed recent papers on this topic~\citep{Riefer16,Maqbool18, Aa18} highlight that after almost ten years of research, \pet~is a task far from being resolved and further research in this direction is needed with the purpose of improving the quality of the process model generation.
+Indeed recent papers on this topic~\citep{Riefer16,Maqbool18, Aa18} highlight that after almost ten years of research, \pet~is a task far from being resolved and further research in this direction is needed to improve the quality of the process model generation.

+One of the issues of \pet is the lack of systematic efforts to tackle this problem.
+Indeed, works in this area often address self-defined, specific sub-tasks of (e.g., the extraction of specific sets of entities / relations occurring in a process model), using different data, with different techniques and evaluation procedures.
+This has made the comparison of individual works difficult, and has hampered the incremental production of better and better techniques to address the overall \pet challenge.